quanttide/cpp_system/README.md

-# cpp_system
+# CPP System

+## Introduction
-Data collection, storage and computation of China's Prices Project by QuantTide Inc.
+This is a data collection, storage and computation of China's Prices Project developed by QuantTide Inc.